ibm-cloud-docs/vpc/file_storage_vpc_about.md

 # About {{site.data.keyword.filestorage_vpc_short}}
 {: #file-storage-vpc-about}

+{{site.data.keyword.filestorage_vpc_full}} provides NFS-based file storage with zonal (dp2 profile) and regional (rfs profile) availability.
+Features include encryption at rest and in transit, cross-region replication, snapshots, and multi-VPC sharing.
+Manage file shares through the console, CLI, API, or Terraform.
+{: shortdesc}

 {{site.data.keyword.filestorage_vpc_full}} provides NFS-based file storage services within the VPC Infrastructure.
 A file share is a type of file storage that is made accessible over the network to allow multiple clients to access the same folders and files simultaneously.
-You can create file shares with zonal and regional data availability.
-You can share them with multiple virtual server instances within the same zone or other zones in your region, across multiple VPCs.
-You can also limit access to a file share to a specific server instance or group of instances within a VPC.
-You can choose to encrypt your file shares at rest with IBM-managed encryption keys or use your own customer keys.
-You can choose to encrypt the data in transit between the file share and the compute hosts.
-You can create replicas of your file shares in other regions, and take snapshots of your data.
-You can create and manage your file shares in the console, from the CLI, with the API, or Terraform.
-{: shortdesc}

 Creating file shares with regional availability requires special access.
 If you’re interested in previewing the new offering, contact your assigned Account team representative or Customer Success Manager.
 {: preview}